ASTM D3103 Thermal Insulation Package Testing

 ASTM D3103 package testing assesses the thermal insulation quality of packages.
 As an ISTA and ISO 17025 certified lab, we realize the importance of D3103 thermal shock testing.
 Meeting the ASTM thermal insulation requirements can be difficult.
 We understand the challenges and guide companies through the process.

-We have a reputation of helping customers achieve their package certifications.
+We have a reputation for helping customers achieve their package certifications.
 Keystone Package Testing partners with customers to achieve package compliance.
 Our accurate test reports are delivered quickly.
 Keystone takes an instructive approach throughout the entire test program.

 Summary of ASTM D3103 Thermal Insulation Testing

-The ASTM D3103 package testing method covers the thermal insulation quality of a package and the thermal stability of its contents.
+The ASTM D3103 package integrity testing method covers the thermal insulation quality of a package and the thermal stability of its contents.
 These contents, when exposed, are determined for ambient temperature conditions.
 It is recommended that a minimum of three samples must be tested to ensure reproducibility.

 Scope of ASTM Thermal Insulation Package Testing

 When a cooling or heat source is used, a weighed and measured quantity of refrigerant is placed in the package.
-When water, ice or gels are used, the temperature of the conditioning chamber is measured before removal.
+When water, ice, or gels are used, the temperature of the conditioning chamber is measured before removal.

-Significance of ASTM D3103 Thermal Insulation Testing
+ASTM D3103 Thermal Insulation Testing Procedures

 The calibration accuracy of the temperature monitoring equipment is verified at the end of the test.
 Records of temperatures from the thermocouples and reference standard are independently kept.
 These are recorded for a minimum of three temperature points.